maymoonah-bash/real-time-object-tracker/README.md

 Flow:

-1. Open webcam and show live preview
+1. Open the webcam and show a live preview
 2. User selects object using a bounding box
-3. Initialize tracker with that region
+3. Initialize the tracker with that region
 4. Update and display tracking in real time

 ## Features